Student Writing Competitions

 A number of organizations sponsor writing competitions that are open to law students.
 Many of these competitions have cash prizes, and may also include a funded trip to a meeting to receive the prize.
 While all of the competitions below are open to students, some are also open to faculty and practicing attorneys, so be sure to check the competition rules to determine the "competition."

-Criteria: Law students and graduate students are invited to submit a paper on any topic of contemporary international business or economic concern with a legal nexus.
+Criteria: Law students are invited to submit papers on the topic of legal ethics.

 LSAC Writing Competition